-Carmen Kan General manager, legal and compliance and operational risk managemen Bank of China (Hong Kong)
+Bank of China (Hong Kong)

-Under Carmen Kan's leadership, the legal team helped Bank of China (Hong Kong) launch some of the first renminbidenominated panda bonds issued by commercial banks in September 2015 opening up a new avenue for companies around the world to raise funds in China.
-She has worked to ensure the bank maintains its position as the sole renminbi clearing bank in Hong Kong.
+Under Carmen Kan's leadership, the legal team helped Bank of China (Hong Kong) launch some of the first renminbidenominated panda bonds issued by commercial banks in September 2015,

-As the bank's general counsel, Ms Kan rapidly demonstrated her ability to play a broader leadership role.
+As the bank's first general counsel, Ms Kan rapidly demonstrated her ability to play a broader leadership role.
 Joining in 2010 during the Lehman Brothers minibonds claims in Hong Kong, she negotiated with the regulator and creditors to reach a deal and compensation package while facing intense media and public scrutiny.